-Safety goals and objectives have the powerful ability to set a vision to all employees at an airline or airport.
+Safety goals and objectives have the powerful ability to set a vision to all employees participating in the aviation SMS.
 Safety managers must carefully choose and word their safety goals in order to send the right vision to the organization.
 Safety goals have incredible power to shape your safety culture and wrongly worded goals may send a conflicting message to employees.

 Creating the Vision with Aviation Safety Goals

 Our western culture commonly measures accidents (or lack of) as an indicator of success.
 I'm not sure this is the most appropriate measure for healthy safety cultures.
-Does your airline or airport have safety promotion signs, like:
+Does your company have safety promotion signs, like:

 - xxx Days since last accident; or

 - Zero Accidents is Our Goal!

 These types of goals indicate that your organization is interested in measuring accidents or reducing accidents.
 There is no indication of how you plan on achieving this goal.
 More appropriate goals may revolve around: